Emotional Erosion and Uncontained Anger

 I believe it is uncontained emotion that holds the secret to healing all chronic diseases, especially for women.
 From an early age, parents inadvertently teach girls to deny their feelings in order to please others, and then the media convinces them to hate their bodies in subtle and insidious ways.
 Later in life, we put them in a catch-22: If they stay home to raise their children, they’re holding themselves back, but if they choose work, they’re absentee mothers.
 We’re constantly putting women up against standards they can’t possibly meet.
 When you can’t be the ideal wife, mother, girlfriend, teacher, cook, church volunteer, corporate executive and activist at 20 pounds below your healthy body weight, what’s left but to silently (and subconsciously) hate yourself because you’re not perfect?

-I believe that this subtle, relentless, uncontained self-hatred is at the root of the autoimmune disease epidemic in women.
+I believe that this subtle, relentless, uncontained self-hatred is connected to the autoimmune disease epidemic in women.
 How else would you personify a body that’s attacking itself as the enemy?
 The National Institute of Health estimates that 23.5 million Americans suffer from autoimmune disease.
-Even more shocking is the fact that 75% of them are women.
+Even more shocking is the fact that 75 percent of them are women.
 The disparity between men and women is even worse when you look at specific kinds of autoimmune disease like Hashimoto’s thyroiditis (10:1); Grave’s disease (7:1); lupus (9:1).
 The occurrence of autoimmune disease is so prevalent among women that a study published in the American Journal of Public Health in 2000 declared that total cases exceeded the 10th leading cause of death for all women, across all categories, between the ages of 15 and 64.

 Bion and I would agree that the uncontained self-hatred that gives rise to autoimmune disease needs to be contained with self-love.
 The problem is that most of us were never taught how to love ourselves, or we have a distorted understanding of what it means.
 Love affects the body in profound ways, but it’s not enough just to receive it: We must be able to generate that energy within ourselves if we are to maintain our health.
 To achieve this, we can’t begin at self-love but at self-forgiveness—forgiveness for not being a certain body weight, beauty type, Mother of the Year, the perfect daughter, wife, or anything else.
 When women let themselves off the hook, they will acquiesce into a place of self-acceptance.
 It is only in acceptance that we learn what love is.
 When love is the nourishment we’re using to seed our soul, our lives become fertile in all areas again.
 There’s no need to fear the future because we know that so long as constant change is life’s nature, survival doesn’t go to the fittest, but to the most resilient—and resiliency always resides in the richest soil.